dk72-ux/dk72_IT265_002/Docs/Module-001-Dev-Log.md

 - **What I accomplished**:
   - Summarize completed tasks or progress made.
   - Researched rogue-likes and other vampire survivors-esque games to figure out the game feel
+  - I've figured out how to set up a game space in Unity to get my desired game built using IT201 lessons
 - **Challenges faced**:
   - Describe blockers, bugs, or issues encountered.
   -  N/A